 A root canal, also known as endodontic therapy, is the removal of the tooth’s pulp: a small, thread-like bundle of tissue and nerves in the center of the tooth.
 Endodontic therapy by Dr. Brion Weinberg will remove the damaged, diseased, or dead pulp in the center of your tooth and clean, shape, and fill the remaining tooth structure.
 This procedure seals off the root canal.

 Years ago, teeth with damaged or diseased pulps were completely removed.
-Today, at the Weinberg Dentistry, we perform a root canal to save many teeth that would otherwise be lost.
+Today, at Weinberg Dentistry, we perform a root canal to save many teeth that would otherwise be lost.

 The most common causes of pulp damage or tooth death are: